jwang-a/CTF/Writeups/HitconQual2019/Pwn/One_Punch/README.md

 Another trivial problem here is main never returns, but we can overwrite return address of serious\_punch anyway...

-And just some small tips, writing in ROPchain is a hassle, so why not just create ROPchain to call mprotect to make .bss executable, write shellcode in .bss and jump to it?
-Would certainly make life easier
+And just some small tips, writing syscalls in ROPchain is a hassle, so why not just create ROPchain thats calls mprotect to make .bss executable, write shellcode in .bss and jump to it?
+This would certainly make life easier

 ### Where to find flag?
 One last thing, with only open/read/write, how should I know where the flag is?

-The author is kind enough to make path to the program reasonable(/home/ctf/flag), but I was too dumb to guess it.
+The author is kind enough to make path to the program reasonable (/home/ctf/flag), but I was too dumb to guess it.
 One thing I know is that conventionally, flags are placed in files named 'flag' or 'flag.txt', and usually resides in either root dir or in the same dir as program.

 So I decided to read /proc/self/maps to leak the path to executable, and finally got the flag